finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 Hello World!

 This is my first ever article, and we're gonna learn how to configure **webpack** step by step for JavaScript development.
-In this guide, not only for development, but we'll also cover how to configure **webpack** for Production, because for Production, it is a best practices to optimizing all our code and assets.
+This guide, we not only cover using webpack for development, but we'll also cover how to configure **webpack** for Production, because for Production, it is a best practices to optimizing all our code and assets.

+## TL;DR

+You can see the full configuration and code in this [repo](https://github.com/finmavis/webpack-4-boilerplate).

 ## Getting Started